World's most awe-inspiring pools

 In new conceptual buildings, swimming pools play an integral part in the architecture itself.
 Mirage House by Kois Associated Architects is a notable example.
 The entire roof is formed from an infinity pool while the house is buried into the terrain -- so it can blend seamlessly into the Aegean Sea.

-A subterranean residence by ODA
+A subterranean residence

--- which is still at concept stage but could soon be finding a backer -- will slice into mountain near Beirut and feature a glass swimming pool for a roof at a sharp 90 degree angle.
+-- will slice into mountain near Beirut and feature a glass swimming pool for a roof at a sharp 90 degree angle.